Mohammed Ali Bemammer

-Mohammed Ali Bemaamer (محمد علي بامعمر) is a Moroccan professional footballer who plays as a defensive midfielder.
+Mohammed Ali Bemaamer (محمد علي بامعمر) is a Moroccan professional footballer who plays as a midfielder or defender.

 Career

 He was part of the triple crown MAS Fes won in 2011, during which time he scored a penalty kick by way of rebound from the post with back spin, allowing the goalkeeper to mistakenly stand up in celebration before the ball crossed the line.
 This has earned Bemammer much revered status amongst the Masawi faithful.

 On 17 December 2015, he signed for DH El Jadida for a fee of 75,000 euros.
 During his first season, he was a frequent starter.
 He played a total of 15 league games.
 He finished the season in thirteenth place in the league.

-In the 2016-2017 season, he was Botola Pro runner-up and Moroccan Cup finalist, while completing a full season with 35 games played and one goal scored.
+In the 2016–2017 season, he was Botola Pro runner-up and Moroccan Cup finalist, while completing a full season with 35 games played and one goal scored.

 On 9 August 2023, Bemammer signed for Indian Super League club NorthEast United on a one-year contract.